 In the middle of the Moharli zone lies the vast Tadoba lake, which serves as an important source of water for wildlife in the reserve.
 It is surrounded by lush teak wood forests.

-Make a brief stopover the lake to catch a glimpse of the crocodiles swimming or basking in the sun at the shore.
+Make a brief stopover at the lake to catch a glimpse of the crocodiles swimming or basking in the sun at the shore.
 Since the lake is in the core forest, visitors are not allowed to get down from the jeep.

 3. Birding in Tadoba Forest